jennie-jd/cs-resources/activity_logging.md

 Future **To Do** items are marked in bold to remind myself.

 _**July 5, 2024**_
-Attention is designed to let words be pulled towards the context in their vector representations.
+Attention is designed to let the contexts pull words towards them, so the words' vector representations also encode the contexts.

 _**July 3, 2024**_
 First step is to learn about the attention mechanism in transformer models.